How to frame and care for your print

 Framing and displaying your print

-For the best framing results, Mike recommends contacting a professional picture framing service.
+For the best framing results, Mike recommends using a professional picture framing service.

 All of Mike's prints* are designed to fit ready-made frames that are widely available at home furnishing stores such as IKEA or Habitat.